-Welcome to the Wilson Lab, the newest research effort in experimental physical chemistry & nanoscience in the Department of Chemistry at the University of Toronto.
+Welcome to the Wilson Lab, a research effort at the intersection of experimental physical chemistry & nanoscience in the Department of Chemistry at the University of Toronto.

 We use spectroscopy to understand the excitonic materials that we make, and chart the flow of excitonic energy in the multi-component architectures that we fabricate.
 We apply this knowledge to build novel optoelectronic devices—particularly those that can interact with infrared light.